Take 5 Minutes to be Mindful this Holiday Season

 We can adapt this meditation to kids using plain hot cocoa to promote mindful awareness!

 Slowly sip your hot cocoa one small mouthful at a time.
-Doing so, notice the warmth of your body, the sensation on your taste buds, and how much more you can savor the drink when you drink slowly.
+Doing so, notice the warmth of your body, the activation of and sensation on your taste buds, and how much more you can savor the drink when you drink slowly.
 Notice how the cup feels in your hands as you drink it.

 Recommendation: enjoy your drink warm and not too hot so children can participate.